Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 Can I completely cancel my car insurance during deployment?

 Technically, yes — but it's rarely a good idea.
 Canceling creates a coverage lapse, which insurers view negatively when you go to reinstate or shop for a new policy.
-You'll likely pay higher premiums as a result.
-A better approach is to suspend liability and collision coverage while keeping comprehensive-only on your stored vehicle.
-This protects the car from theft and damage while dramatically reducing your monthly cost.
+You'll likely pay higher premiums as a result — a lapse can trigger rate increases of 25–50% or more.
+A better approach is to suspend liability and collision coverage while keeping comprehensive-only on your stored vehicle, which protects the car from theft and damage while dramatically reducing your monthly cost.

 How much can I save on car insurance during deployment?